pixpilot/scaffoldfy/docs/FEATURES.md

 ### Best Practices

 1. **Use exec for external checks** - When checking file existence, environment variables, or system state
-2. **Use conditions for prompt-based logic** - When the decision depends on user input from dependency templates
+2. **Use conditions for prompt-based logic** - When the decision depends on user input from dependency configurations
 3. **Keep conditions simple** - Complex logic should be in scripts, not conditions
-4. **Document dependencies** - If your template depends on variables from other templates, list them in `dependencies`
+4. **Document dependencies** - If your configuration depends on variables from other configurations, list them in `dependencies`

 ---